fabiog1901/cdsw-install/README.md

 ```

 In CM, set the CDSW property `DOMAIN` to `cdsw.cloud.lab`, where `cloud.lab` is the name of the DNS service.
+Then restart CDSW service.